glmmPen: High Dimensional Penalized Generalized Linear Mixed Models: Simulations

 For group \(k\), we generated the binary response \(y_{ki}\), \(i=1,...,n_k\) such that \(y_{ki} \sim Bernoulli(p_{ki})\) where \(p_{ki} = P(y_{ki} = 1 | \boldsymbol x_{ki}, \boldsymbol z_{ki}, \boldsymbol \alpha_k, \boldsymbol \theta) = \exp(\boldsymbol x_{ki}^\top \boldsymbol \beta + \boldsymbol z_{ki}^\top \boldsymbol \alpha_k) / \{1 + \exp(\boldsymbol x_{ki}^\top \boldsymbol \beta + \boldsymbol z_{ki}^\top \boldsymbol \alpha_k) \}\), and \(\boldsymbol \alpha_k \sim N_3(0, \sigma^2 \boldsymbol I_3)\).
 The fixed effect coefficients were set to \(\boldsymbol \beta = (0,1,1)^\top\) (moderate predictor effects).
 We also simulated imbalance in sample sizes between the groups.
 Of the \(N\) samples, \(N/3\) samples were given to study \(k=1\) and the remaining \(2N/3\) samples were evenly distributed among the remaining studies.
 Each condition was evaluated using 100 total simulated datasets.

-For individual \(i\) in group \(k\), the vector of predictors for the fixed effects was \\ \(\boldsymbol x_{ki} = (1,x_{ki,1},...,x_{ki,p})^\top\), and we set the random effects \(\boldsymbol z_{ki} = \boldsymbol x_{ki}\), where \(x_{ki,j} \sim N(0,1)\) for \(j=1,...,p\).
+For individual \(i\) in group \(k\), the vector of predictors for the fixed effects was \(\boldsymbol x_{ki} = (1,x_{ki,1},...,x_{ki,p})^\top\), and we set the random effects \(\boldsymbol z_{ki} = \boldsymbol x_{ki}\), where \(x_{ki,j} \sim N(0,1)\) for \(j=1,...,p\).

-Setting the input random effects equal to the fixed effects represents the worst-case scenario where we have no idea what predictors do or do not have random effects.
-This is an extreme assumption; in many real-world scenarios, users will have reason to set the input random effects to a strict subset of the fixed effects.
+Setting the input random effects equal to the fixed effects represents the worst-case scenario where we have no idea what predictors may or may not have random effects.
+This may be an extreme assumption; in many real-world scenarios, users will have reason to set the input random effects to a strict subset of the fixed effects.

-In all of these simulations, we use the default settings discussed in Section \ref{sec:selection-penalization}, which includes using the default $\boldsymbol \lambda_0$ and $\boldsymbol \lambda_1$ penalty sequences, BIC-ICQ for the selection criteria, pre-screening, and the MCP penalty.
-For all simulations, we performed the abbreviated two-stage grid search as described in Section \ref{sec:model-selection}.
+In all of these simulations, we use the default settings discussed earlier, which includes using the default $\boldsymbol \lambda_0$ and $\boldsymbol \lambda_1$ penalty sequences, BIC-ICQ for the selection criteria, pre-screening, and the MCP penalty.
+For all simulations, we performed the abbreviated two-stage grid search as described in Section ``Tuning parameter selection''.
 The results for these simulations are presented in Table \ref{tab:selectB1}.
-These results include the average coefficients, true positive and false positive estimates for both fixed and random effects, and the median time for the simulations to complete.
+These results include the average coefficients, the average true positive and false positive percentages for both fixed and random effects, and the median time for the simulations to complete.
+The true positive percentages reflect the average percent of the true predictors included in the best models chosen by the BIC-ICQ model selection criteria, which should ideally be near 100\%.
+Likewise, the false positive percentages reflect the average percent of the false predictors included in the best models, which should ideally be near 0\%.
 All simulations were completed on the UNC Longleaf computing cluster (CPU Intel processors between 2.3Ghz and 2.5GHz).